MicrosoftDocs/architecture-center/docs/guide/hpc/m-star-content.md

 > [!Important]
 > NVIDIA Fabric Manager is required for VMs that use NVLink or NVSwitch.

-The following table provides details about the operating system and NVIDIA drivers that were used for these tests.
+The following table provides details about the operating system and NVIDIA drivers that were used for the performance tests.

 |Operating system version | OS architecture | GPU driver version | CUDA version| MPI |
 |:---|:---|:---|:---|:---|